glee255/fetch/README.md

     3. Cracker Barrel Cheese
     4. Prego
     5. Diet Chris Cola
- ### Business Questions - Spending and items purchased by rewardsReceiptStatus
+ ### Average spending and and total items purchased by rewardsReceiptStatus
  - When considering average spend from receipts with 'rewardsReceiptStatus’ of ‘Accepted’ or ‘Rejected’, which is greater?
    - First of all, there is no value named 'Accepted'.
    - If comparing with 'Finished' status, average spending is 913 dollars which is approx. 34 times higher than 'Rejected' average spending of 27 dollars.
 (Assuming spending in 1 dollar unit.)
    - When considering total number of items purchased from receipts with 'rewardsReceiptStatus’ of ‘Accepted’ or ‘Rejected’, which is greater?
    - If comparing with 'Finished' status, total number of items purchased is 491,828 which is approx. 1,927 times higher than 'Rejected' total number of items purchased of 255.

- ### Business Questions - Most recent users spending and transactions**
+ ### Most recent users spending and transactions
  - Which brand has the most spend among users who were created within the past 6 months?
    - Tostitos has the most spending of 15,785 dollars among users who were created within the past 6 months.
    - Which brand has the most transactions among users who were created within the past 6 months?